awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/vpc-rds.md

 Select the instance security group you created above\.

 **ELB visibility**
-Select `External` if your load balancer should be publicly available, or select `Internal` if the load balancer should only be available within your VPC\.
+Select `External` if your load balancer should be publicly available, or select `Internal` if the load balancer should be available only within your VPC\.

 Select the subnets for your load balancer and EC2 instances\.
-Make sure you select the public subnet for the load balancer, and the private subnet for your Amazon EC2 instances\.
+Be sure you select the public subnet for the load balancer, and the private subnet for your Amazon EC2 instances\.
 By default, the VPC creation wizard creates the public subnet in `10.0.0.0/24` and the private subnet in `10.0.1.0/24`\.

 You can view your subnet IDs by choosing **Subnets** in the [Amazon VPC console](https://console.aws.amazon.com/vpc/)\.